marcelo-cm/ramp-fe-challenge/SOLUTIONS.md

 # Bug 6: View more button not working as expected

 In this case, viewing more should not be an option when there is no next page.

+# Bug 7: Approving a transaction won't persist the new value

+We don't want to fetch with cache if the data is updated.